vtex-apps/store-image/docs/README.md

 ## Customization

-The block still does not have CSS handles for its specific customization.
+The block does not have CSS handles for specific customization.

 All CSS handles available for the Image block are available for the `slider-layout` block.
 Take a look at the Customization section in the [**Slider Layout documentation**](https://developers.vtex.com/docs/apps/vtex.slider-layout).
 Note that the `image-slider` uses our `vtex.slider-layout` app, so all the CSS namespaces defined by it are also available for `image-slider`.
-See more in [Slider Layout](https://developers.vtex.com/docs/apps/vtex.slider-layout).
+Learn more in [Slider Layout](https://developers.vtex.com/docs/apps/vtex.slider-layout).

 ## Contributors ✨